pravega/pravega/documentation/src/docs/pravega-concepts.md

 A Stream comprises a set of Segments that can change over time.
 Segments that overlap in their area of key space have a defined order.

 An Event written to a Stream is written to a single Segment, and is ordered with respect to the Events of that Segment.
-The existence and position of an Event within a Segment maintains consistency.
+The existence and position of an Event within a Segment is strongly consistent.

 Readers can be assigned multiple parallel Segments (from different parts of key space).
 A Reader reading from multiple Segments will interleave the Events of the Segments, but the order of Events per Segment is retained.
 Specifically, if **s** is a Segment, and **s** contains two Events _i.e.,_ **s** **=** {**e~1**,**e~2**} where **e~1** precedes **e~2**.
 Thus when a Reader tries to read both the Events (**e~1** and **e~2**) the read order is guaranteed by assuring that, the Reader is allowed to read **e~1** before **e~2**.